thu2004/cpp_kurs_1/tic_tac_toe_game.md

         2. **Handle Player Input**:
             * Display whose turn it is.
             * Wait for player input:
-                * If user enter x and y cordinate (for example: 1 2)
+                * If user enter number 1-9
                     * If the selected cell is empty, break out of the input loop.
                     * If the selected cell is not empty, prompt the player to choose another cell.
-                * If user enter 9 9 (nice space nice enter) exit the game

         3. **Place Player Mark**:
             * Set the current player's mark ('X' or 'O') in the selected cell.